Quentixx/KFileBuilder/README.md

 # KFileBuilder
 A simple desktop application to build directories and files from templates.
-Built with Compose for desktop using Kotlin.
+Built with [Compose for Desktop](https://github.com/JetBrains/compose-multiplatform) using Kotlin.

 ⚠️ Note: This project is currently in the planning stage and specific features are still being defined.